On braided and ribbon unitary fusion categories: Preliminaries

 \section{Preliminaries}

-In this note, we will use basic theory of fusion categories and braided fusion categories.
+In this note, we will use the basic theory of fusion categories and braided fusion categories.
 For further details on these topics, we refer the reader to \cite{ENO}.
-In this section we recall some definitions and results on unitary fusion categories.
-Much of the material which appears here can be found in \cite{TurBook}.
+In this section, we recall some definitions and results on unitary fusion categories.
+Much of the material presented here can be found in \cite{TurBook}.